1jour1vin

 Bettane & Desseauve

-The estate has the distinction of being the only one to extend the Tavel and Lirac appellations, covering 65 hectares.
-Its pebbles surface and sandy-clay subsoil produce wines that are the vines suffer less from the heat than in other areas. areas.
-Tavel contains eight of the nine grape varieties permitted in the and is one of the prides of the Bez family, who manage this magnificent with discretion and wisdom this magnificent estate, which, with its reasonable prices is a model for the region.
-The wines here demonstrate tremendous ageing potential, and are becoming admirably complex, as regularly vertical tastings.
+The estate is unique in that it is the only one to extend over both the Tavel and Lirac appellations, covering 65 hectares.
+Its rounded pebbles on the surface and sandy-clay subsoil produce fairly fresh wines, as the vines suffer less from the heat than in other areas.
+Tavel contains eight of the nine grape varieties authorized in the appellation, and is a source of pride for the Bez family, who manage this magnificent estate with discretion and wisdom.
+Tavel contains eight of the nine grape varieties authorized in the appellation, and is one of the prides of the Bez family, who manage this magnificent estate with discretion and wisdom.
+With its reasonable prices, it is a model for the region.
+The wines here show tremendous aging potential and develop admirably in complexity, as regularly proven by vertical tastings.

 Decanter